sergiofgonzalez/docker-book/04-orchestration-and-service-discovery/04-hello-minikube-linux/README.md

 For reviewing the concepts, please see the section [below](##concepts).

 ### Step 8: Obtaining information about the deployed application
-Kubernetes does not deal with individual containers, but instead defines a new concept *pod* that is a group of multiple co-located containers, that will always run together on the same worker node and the same Linux namespace.
+*Minikube* does not deal with individual containers, but instead defines a new concept *pod* that is a group of multiple co-located containers, that will always run together on the same worker node and the same Linux namespace.

 Another way to rationalize a pod is as a group of one or more tightly related containers that appear to be running on the same logical machine.
 Containers running on different pods will appear to be running on different machines, even when are running on the same node.